For what it's worth, and in something like this order, here's a partial and somewhat random list of some of my theological commitments as I see them:

 I try to be committed to the Triune God, the Lord Jesus, his gospel and word and people and world and work and so on.
 I want to be nice and thought-through and kind.

-Two Ways to Live gives a good summary of the basic message of the Bible.
+Two Ways to Live gives a good summary of the basic message of the Bible for the individual, in my view.

-I am a Reformed Conservative Evangelical Anglican Catholic Protestant Christian.
+I am a Reformed Evangelical Anglican Catholic Protestant Christian.
+Again, I could go on about what I mean by those things.

-At my ordinations I made the Declaration of Assent included in Common Worship and meant it.
+At my ordinations I made the Declaration of Assent included in Common Worship (p.xi) and meant it.

-I believe the Bible and the eccumenical creeds, since they say what the Bible says.
+I believe the Bible and the ecumenical creeds, since they say what the Bible says and are supported by the ancient and overwhelming witness of the church.

-I believe in the infallibility and inerrency of Scripture.
-I want to try to understand it more and more richly and deeply in all its fullness and range.
+I want to try to understand the Bible more and more richly and deeply in all its fullness and range.

-I would happily sign-up to the UCCF, Evangelical Alliance, CPAS, GAFCON doctrinal statements etc.
+I would happily sign-up to the UCCF, Evangelical Alliance, CPAS doctrinal statements etc.

 I like the 39 Articles of Religion and the Book of Common Prayer.